** 🦺 🚧 Updates in progress. Currently shaking my fist at decisions younger me made in the past 🦺 🚧 **

 Right arrow icon

-A Unified Logon: Redesigning Access
+Redesigning Access

 Problem

-Original screens:
+Original Experience:

 Security and UX often clash—but they don’t have to.
 See how we balanced protection, compliance, and user needs to improve authentication.